-Howard & Hardyman LLP has protected a number of Illinois families from unexpected misfortunes by establishing powers of attorney.
-We can explain your options and help you implement a secure plan that documents your preferences and prepares for any eventuality.
+Hardyman│DiVerde has protected a number of Illinois families from unexpected misfortunes by establishing powers of attorney.
+We can explain your options and help you implement a security plan that documents your preferences and prepares you for any eventuality.

 There are several powers of attorney options to designate care in different areas of your life.
 Two of the most common include:

 A property power of attorney — You name an agent to manage your financial decisions in the case of incapacity.
 They pay bills, medical expenses, living expenses, manage financial accounts, investments and operate your business.